 Preparation of transfer pricing study

-The Rulebook on Transfer Pricing in Serbia defines the form, deadline and content of the transfer pricing documentation, the selection and manner of the application of transfer pricing methods, as well as the manner of assessment of the base for the calculation of the depreciation of fixed assets acquired in transactions with related parties.
-According to the local regulations the content of mandatory report is as follows:
+The rules on Transfer Pricing usually define the form, deadline and content of the transfer pricing documentation, the selection and manner of the application of transfer pricing methods, as well as the manner of assessment of the base for the calculation of the depreciation of fixed assets acquired in transactions with related parties.
+According to the regulations the content of mandatory report is as follows: